niolabs/docs/docs/getting_started/locally.md

 git submodule update --init --recursive
 ```

-Once the project directory is set up, we can run n.io from inside of it.
-Go to the project directory \(`cd first_project`\) and then run `nio_run`.
-You should see some log messages displayed but no errors.
-Logs should look something like this:
+To run n.io:

+1. Enter `cd first_project` to go to the project directory.
+2. Type `nio_run`.

+Log messages will be displayed, but there should be no errors.

 ```
 [2016-03-04 23:49:41.035] NIO [INFO] [main.WebServer] Server configured on 0.0.0.0 : 8181